geeth34/balancr-website-aws/README.md

 The Lambda function only needs to send emails — nothing else.
 Attaching only `AmazonSESFullAccess` means even if the function were compromised, an attacker could only send emails via SES — they couldn't access S3, EC2, RDS, or any other service.

+**Why GitHub Actions for CI/CD?**
+Manual S3 uploads are error-prone and time-consuming.
+GitHub Actions automates the entire deployment process — any code change pushed to main is live within minutes with zero manual steps.
+AWS credentials are stored as encrypted GitHub Secrets, never in code.

+**Why CloudWatch monitoring?**
+Production applications need observability.
+Without monitoring, Lambda errors could go undetected — users would silently fail to send messages with no alert to the developer.
+CloudWatch alarms with SNS notifications ensure any error is immediately visible, enabling rapid incident response.

 ---

 ## Tech Stack

 - **Frontend:** HTML5, CSS3, JavaScript (ES6+)
-- **Cloud:** AWS S3, CloudFront, ACM, API Gateway, Lambda, SES, IAM
+- **Cloud:** AWS S3, CloudFront, ACM, API Gateway, Lambda, SES, IAM, CloudWatch, SNS
 - **Backend (Serverless):** Python 3, boto3
+- **CI/CD:** GitHub Actions
 - **DNS:** Hostinger
 - **Version Control:** Git, GitHub